Hot Topics: ESI in Criminal Investigations and Proceedings Webinar

 Electronically stored information (ESI) is increasingly central to the investigation and prosecution of criminal activity and to the defense of those accused of crimes.
 This session will focus on current “hot topics” related to ESI in the “criminal ESI,” including reasonable expectations of privacy under the United States and New York constitutions, the applicability of the Fifth Amendment to the compelled disclosure of passwords and use of biometric information to unlock electronic devices, cooperation between the prosecution and defense, and admissibility of ESI.

-This ‘Lunch and Learn’ Webinar is sponsored by the Committee on Continuing Legal Education and the Commercial and Federal Litigation Section of the New York State Bar Association.
+This webinar is sponsored by the Committee on Continuing Legal Education and the Commercial and Federal Litigation Section of the New York State Bar Association.

 1.0 MCLE Credits | 1.0 Areas of Professional Practice